datajerk/ctf-write-ups/castorsctf20/babybof1_pt2/README.md

              undefined1        Stack[-0x108]:1    local_108
 ```

-Since `gets` is unbounded, just write `0x108` bytes then overwrite the return address with a gadget to jmp/call shell code.
+Since `gets` is unbounded, just write `0x108` bytes then overwrite the return address with a gadget to jmp/call shellcode.

 ## Exploit